-Chevrolet Cavalier owners have reported 33 problems associated with dash wiring (under the electrical system category).
+Chevrolet Cavalier owners have reported 33 problems related to dash wiring (under the electrical system category).

-The vehicle was a 2005 Chevrolet Cavalier.
 I saw that my reverse tail lights were not lighting up when I put the car in reverse.
 I took it to the dealer where I bought the car michael automotive in fresno CA and they told me I would have to pay them $110 to have it diagnosed even though my car has less then 30,000 miles on it and bought it brand new less then 2 years ago.
 Due to the fact that it was in a minor fender bender.
 I told them it was not even rear-ended and it could not be the cause of the problem and they insisted it might be and to pay them.
 I took it to an independent electrical shop and they concluded that it was a switch board under the dash and in no way could have been hurt due to a minor wreck.
 I told the dealer this and he still refuse to fix it under my warranty.
 I had the repair done at an independent shop, and now chev.
 Will not reimburse me for the work, because they told me not having those lights "is not a safety concern" I think very much otherwise and every light on a car that tells other drivers my intentions is very important!.
-It was Wednesday, Jul.
-25, 2007 when this dash wiring issue occurred.

 See all problems of the 2005 Chevrolet Cavalier.